Recruitment & Retention Resources

 Research Support Services and Facilities

 We offer a variety of research support services and facilities to help with research participant recruitment and retention.

 The CTSI Recruitment and Retention Core provides advice on increasing the quantity and quality of participant recruitment.
 By quantity, we mean the number of people recruited or alternatively the percent of targeted enrollment.
 By quality, we mean specific targeted groups that vary by study and include racial or ethnic minorities, specific age groups (older adults, children) or participants with specific conditions or diagnoses (e.g., diabetes, people with mental health diagnoses, tobacco users).
 Consultations with the Recruitment and Retention Core are free of charge.

 Our Integrating Special Populations Unit provides consultations for recruiting specific populations (such as pediatric, geriatric, minority, and those facing health disparities) to participate in clinical and translational research and to catalyze research that reflects these populations.
 The goal of the Integrating Special Populations Unit is to create an integrated framework, increase research projects, promote and disseminate best practices, and foster stakeholder collaborations in regard to special populations.
 Consultations with the Integrating Special Populations Unit are free of charge.

-You can also find helpful information for engaging certain special populations in the Integrating Special Population Unit’s best practice briefs:
+You can find helpful information on engaging special populations in the Integrating Special Populations Unit's best practice briefs: